aura-website/aura-website.github.io/_posts/2015-07-02-market-size.md

 This looks like small market for now, but guess looking at the way it is growing in developing countries, one could expect it to grow at a phenomenal rate.

 What do you guys think ?
 Do the numbers look good ?
+Let us know by commenting below.